-GCNT2 (Glucosaminyl (N-Acetyl) Transferase 2, I-Branching Enzyme (I Blood Group)) is a Protein Coding gene.
+GCNT2 (Glucosaminyl (N-Acetyl) Transferase 2 (I Blood Group)) is a Protein Coding gene.
 Diseases associated with GCNT2 include Cataract 13 With Adult I Phenotype and Blood Group, I System.
 Among its related pathways are terminal O-glycans residues modification and Metabolism.
 Gene Ontology (GO) annotations related to this gene include acetylglucosaminyltransferase activity and N-acetyllactosaminide beta-1,6-N-acetylglucosaminyltransferase activity.
 An important paralog of this gene is GCNT7.

 UniProtKB/Swiss-Prot for GCNT2 Gene